By Pastor Jeff,

 In our bible we can recall six suicides mentioned, Abimelech (Judges 9:54), Saul (1 Samuel 31:4), Saul’s armor-bearer (1 Samuel 31:4–6), Ahithophel (2 Samuel 17:23), Zimri (1 Kings 16:18), and Judas (Matthew 27:5).
 If we want to add Samson to this equation we find seven!
 Everyone is tragic in its own right and everyone, even Judas was done under extreme moments of depression, fear, and despair.

-I have the last few years and more heavily this past year have studied Mental Health and especially how it is handled by the Church.
+I have in the last few years and more heavily this past year have studied Mental Health and especially how it is handled by the Church.
 I found that my past thoughts on the subject were severely lacking and judgmental.
 I can easily blame those that have in the past blamed any mental health issue on a lack of faith, seeking attention, or worse declaring those affected as being demon possessed.
 But this belief is just a cop out that I had to come to terms with as a christian first, a brother in the Lord, and then a pastor.

-I have found out that his area is very complicated not only in the world but also in the church, I need to admit that I don’t have all the answers, nor do I know all of the questions but I’m searching with an honest heart.
-In looking at the word of God with this new perspective I have found that though our God is awesome, He chooses many times people that are very flawed to do His work.
+I have found out that this area is very complicated not only in the world but also in the church, I need to admit that I don’t have all the answers, nor do I know all of the questions but I’m searching with an honest heart.
+In looking at the word of God with this new perspective I have found that though our God is awesome, He chooses people that are very flawed to do His work.
 The prophet Elijah is one that jumps out at me, in 1 Kings 18 we find Elijah part of a great conquest on Mt.
 Carmel against 450 prophets of Baal.
 When we look at chapter 19 we find this same prophet fleeing under the death threat from Jezebel, verse 4, “But he himself went a day’s journey into the wilderness, and came and sat down under a juniper tree: and he requested for himself that he might die; and said, It is enough; now, O LORD, take away my life; for I am not better than my fathers.”
 Sounds to me that Elijah was severely depressed to the point of wishing to die.

 The problem we have as Christians that the bible declares in Exodus 20:13, “Thou shalt not kill.”
 Could we not say that suicide is in violation of this commandment?
 After all you are taking death which is appointed by God into your own hands.
 I in recently years have seen extreme suffering by non Christians and Christians alike not only physically but emotionally.
-I in no way will defend someone that takes his or hers own life but I will and cannot stand in judgment of them either.
+I in no way will defend someone that takes his or hers own life but I will not and cannot stand in judgment of them either.
 Jesus Christ is the one who has the keys, Revelations 1:17-18, “And when I saw him, I fell at his feet as dead.
 And he laid his right hand upon me, saying unto me, Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.”
 It is “He” that will open the books, Revelations 20:11-12, “And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.”

-In most cases of suicide, no one is there at the time of the passing of the person, only God knows what the state of mind that person was in nor the conversation they may have had with our Lord at the moment or time prior to them passing.
+In most cases of suicide, no one is there at the time of the passing of the person, only God knows what the state of mind that person was in or the conversation they may have had with our Lord at the moment or time prior to them passing.
 Listen I don’t have the power to put anyone in nor take anyone out of heaven.
 That’s God business, I preach the gospel, do my best to love everyone, and keep studying the scriptures to have a reason of my hope.
 I take comfort in these words found in Romans 8:38-39, “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”